hgoebl/it-profile-generator/README.md

   * HTML (Classic Version 4 for Desktop Browsers - sorry for formatting with `<table>`)
   * html5 (a [jQuery Mobile](http://jquerymobile.com/) Smartphone/Tablet touch-enabled application)
   * PDF
-  * RTF (generated with Apache FOP, so quality is rather disappointing)
   * TXT (useful for some IT-profile hosting providers, especially for the list of projects / work experience)
   * JSON (to be used by Smartphone applications)
   * vCard